Ocean Spray 10-Day Itinerary

 On Santa Cruz this morning, visit the Fausto Llerena Breeding Center, managed in a partnership between Galapagos National Park and the Charles Darwin Research Station.
-Learn about efforts by scientists, guides, rangers and park managers to conserve the UNESCO World Heritage Site that is the Galapagos.
-At the tortoise-rearing facility, see tiny babies bred to increase the depleted tortoise population, a central focus of the station's conservation mission.
+At the tortoise-rearing facility, learn about efforts by scientists, guides, rangers and park managers to conserve the UNESCO World Heritage Site that is the Galapagos, and see tiny babies bred to increase the depleted tortoise population, a central focus of the station's conservation mission.
 To date, the program has returned more than 5,000 tortoises to the wild.

 Late this afternoon, ascend into the misty highlands of Santa Cruz to arrive at Nat Hab's private Tortoise Camp to spend the night.
 Our unique camp, with safari-style tents and treehouses offering distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
 While our accommodations are rustic, the proximity they offer to wild tortoises in their native habitat is second to none.
-We'll have a chance to view these ancient, placid creatures in their natural setting—and they often amble right into camp.
+We view these ancient, placid creatures in their natural setting, and they often amble right into camp.
 Nearby, we can also explore a network of subterranean lava tubes and caverns.
 Please note: At times, Tortoise Camp may be closed due to poor weather conditions.

 Day 8: Santa Cruz Highlands / Santa Fe